JDK-8340827 : JEP 522: G1 GC: Improve Throughput by Reducing Synchronization

 ------------

-- There were other attempts to decrease the synchronization between the application and the optimizer with changes to the write barrier.
-These approaches exhibited severe throughput regressions in some situations with only very modest gains otherwise.
+We made other attempts to decrease synchronization between application threads and optimizer threads by modifying the write barriers.
+These approaches exhibited severe throughput regressions in some situations with only modest gains otherwise.

 Risks and Assumptions